kubernetes/enhancements/keps/sig-network/5989-preserve-udp-flows-terminating-endpoints/README.md

 #### Observability and Monitoring

 To monitor the health of this feature and protect the node's networking stack, the following metrics will be introduced in `kube-proxy`:
-- `kubeproxy_preserved_udp_conntrack_flows_total`: A gauge tracking the total number of UDP flows currently being preserved for terminating endpoints.
+- `kubeproxy_preserved_udp_conntrack_flows`: A gauge tracking the total number of UDP flows currently being preserved for terminating endpoints.
 - `kubeproxy_conntrack_cleanup_deferred_total`: A counter incremented whenever a conntrack cleanup is deferred due to the `PreserveDuringTermination` strategy.
 - `kubeproxy_conntrack_safety_valve_flushes_total`: A counter incremented whenever the hard safety valve timeout triggers a forced cleanup.